Rates in the 2s are now reality

 In other words, there’s a real possibility that borrowers working with mortgage brokers in the near future could have access to those 2.5% rates.
-They’re not just a one-time thing.»RELATED: Do A Cash Out Refinance On Your Rental Property: 2020 Guidelines And Mortgage Rates
+They’re not just a one-time thing.»RELATED: How to Refinance a Rental Property: Rates, Rules and Cash-Out

 The marketplace impact of lower rates

 The real importance of UWM’s Conquest loan is that it sets a new bar for mortgage rates across the industry.